duckets/dj-tuition/content/en/homepage/method.md

 My course focuses on the industry standard Pioneer (AlphaTheta) DJ gear.

 Lessons are held in my Kemptown flat, which has a cosy fun vibe and lovely sea views.
-I have both the beginner-level DDJ-400 decks and the more professional XDJ-XZ, allowing you to both use what you are more familiar with at home and see how features change with the full size layout of more professional equipment.
+I have both the beginner-level DDJ-400 decks and the more professional XDJ-XZ, allowing you to both use what you might be more familiar with at home, and experience how features translate to the full size layout of professional level equipment.